mbefokam/burn-it-system/README.md

 # burn-it-system
 Health and Diet Management Web Application
 This application is a health Care System to help user keep track of the amount of calories they consume per day.
-The MEAN stack is intensively used to build this application The Developmenmt Methodology of this project is Based of Behavior Driven Design on top of Test Driven Design.
+The MEAN stack plus PASSPORT.JS to secure authentification and JWT to code and ensure single sign in.
+These technologies are  intensively used to build this application.
+The Developmenmt Methodology of this project is Based of Behavior Driven Design on top of Test Driven Design.
 BDD and TDD tools utilized here are based of Cucumber Ecosystem.